How to do serial communication between two boards?

 At the software level, you can:

-Reducing the speed of communication always improves the error ratio but is rarely enough.
+Reducing the communication speed always improves the error ratio but is rarely enough.

 Error-correction codes are very powerful, but they’ll never eliminate errors completely.
 For example, Hamming(7,4) can only fix a 1-bit error, so if two or more bits are swapped, it will not fix them.
 To get more confidence in the integrity of the received data, the ultimate solution is to add an error detection scheme, like a checksum.